 Due to the large variability observed among participants in their cortisol reactivity and in order to focus on the factors particularly associated with stress induced elevations in stress biomarkers, the sample was divided into responders and non-responders according to Schommer, Hellhammer, & Kirschbaum (2003) and Hidalgo et al. (2012).
 Participants who demonstrated an increase in salivary cortisol from T1 (baseline level) to T3 (10 minutes following completion of the TSST) were considered ‘responders’ as in previous similar studies (Reschke-Hernández, Okerstrom, Bowles Edwards, & Tranel, 2017).
+The distribution of responders across experimental groups were assessed through Pearson Chi square test.
+Responders were equally distributed in each group [χ2(2) = 2.70, p = .259].

 Levels of cortisol (responders only) and sAA (for the whole sample) were analyzed via repeated measures analysis of variance (time X group) with sex hormones as covariates.